 And finally, since I’ve had this echoing in my head the entire time I spent putting together this post, I leave you with these apropos words of wisdom:

 Image Credits: Fanciful old-timey military headgear photograph found here; Platypus found here.
-All bones photographed are part of the teaching collections housed in the osteology/paleoanthropology lab at the University of Michigan.
+All figures of bones were sketched from the teaching collections housed in the osteology/paleoanthropology lab at the University of Michigan.

 White, T. D. and P.A.
 Folkens.
 (2005) The Human Bone Manual.
 Elsevier, Amsterdam.